Giles314/vscode-vhdl-wave/README.md

 | ghdl clear     | `ctrl + alt + c` | `shift + alt + c` | `shift + cmd + c` |
 | ghdl remove    | `ctrl + alt + d` | `shift + alt + d` | `shift + cmd + d` |

+## VHDL-LS _(new in V1.3.0)_

+VHDL-Wave recommends VHDL-LS for syntax highlighting.
+VHDL-Wave automatically generates the configuration file that VHDL-LS needs to find all references.
+This feature can be disabled in setting (see `vhdl-wave > General: Enable Ls Toml`).

+It is still possible to complement the generated `vhdl-ls.toml` file with additional data.
+This must be done below the limit indicated in the file.

+When a library is added to the configuration (setting `Library Directories`) this directory is searched for files following library naming rule:

+`<library-name>_obj<vhdl-version>.cf`

+These library files are then parsed to find the corresponding source files which are then added to `vhdl-ls.toml` file.

 ## `vhdl-wave` file _(new in V1.3.0)_